Chapter 19 – Acceptable Use of Information Technology Resources

 - faculty members will be governed by the general Faculty Dispute Procedures (see III-29) and that portion of those procedures dealing with faculty ethics (III-29.7);

-- staff members will be governed by applicable University policies, including, III-16 Ethics and Responsibility Statement for Staff and the applicable discipline and/or grievance procedures (III-28 Conflict Management Resources for University Staff and/or relevant collective bargaining agreement);
+- staff members will be governed by applicable Regent Merit System Rules and University policies, including, III-16 Ethics and Responsibility Statement for Staff, and the applicable grievance procedures, including III-28 Conflict Management Resources for University Staff;

 - graduate assistants, when dismissal is sought, will be governed by the procedure for dismissal of graduate assistants (III-12.4).
-When disciplinary action other than dismissal is taken by the dean of the employing college, a graduate assistant may appeal through any existing collective bargaining agreement grievance procedures;
+When disciplinary action other than dismissal is taken by the dean of the employing college, a graduate assistant may appeal through those procedures established for graduate assistant employees;

 - students will be governed by the Student Judicial Procedure.